emm-sam/Computer-Vision-Rock-Paper-Scissors/README.md

 ## Conclusions

-- what you understood abuot the project, how would you improve it or take it further
+- what you understood about the project, how would you improve it or take it further